scds/text-analysis-3/preparation.md

 [Download Anaconda](https://www.anaconda.com/products/individual)* (includes Spyder, integrated development environment - or IDE - for Python).

-* If you completed the *[Identifying Proper Nouns with Named Entity Recognition](https://scds.github.io/text-analysis-2/)* workshop, you will already have downloaded Anaconda.
+* If you completed the *[Identifying Proper Nouns with Named Entity Recognition](https://scds.github.io/text-analysis-2/)* workshop, you will already have downloaded Anaconda; you may wish to [update Anaconda](https://docs.anaconda.com/anaconda/install/update-version/) or [uninstall and reinstall it](https://docs.anaconda.com/anaconda/install/uninstall/) if you prefer / if you are getting an regarding setup-tools.

 **If you have programming experience with Python,** you are welcome to use the IDE you are familiar with as an alternative.